Syyyyyn/passgen/README.md

 49ANxJEu2F
 ```

+#### Custom length password

-You can specify the length of the output string :
+You can specify the length of the output string:

 ```
 $ passgen 16